-LEARNING FROM THE BEES
+LEARNING FROM THE BEES CONFERENCE

 HONEYBEE - LANDSCAPE - HUMAN BEING

-This event ‘Learning from the Bees’ was the first of its kind - bringing together natural beekeepers, scientists, nature conservationists, artists and bee-lovers from all over the world.
-Together, we will shifted our gaze from contemporary apicultural practices towards a Culture of the Bee, exploring together what that may look like, and how best to listen to the messages these pollinators are giving us about ourselves and about our relationship with the land (or with nature).
-We have woven a strong international network of initiatives, which share the common objective of returning health and resilience to the honeybee worldwide.
+Learning from the Bees conferences are unique - bringing together natural beekeepers, scientists, conservationists, artists, writers and bee-lovers from all over the world.
+Together, we shift our gaze from contemporary beekeeping practices towards a Culture of the Bee, exploring what that may look like, and how best to listen to the messages which the vanishing of our pollinators are giving us about ourselves and about our relationship with nature.
+We have woven a strong international network of initiatives which share the common objective of returning health and resilience to the honeybee worldwide.